Other Youth Topics

 Federal Programs

-Basic Center Program (BCP)
+Basic Center Program

-BCP was authorized in the Runaway and Homeless Youth Act and is supported by the Family and Youth Service Bureau (FYSB) within the Administration for Children and Families (ACF).
-BCP helps to create and strengthen community-based programs that meet the immediate needs of runaway youth and youth experiencing homelessness under 18 years old by providing up to 21 days of shelter, food, clothing, and medical care; individual, group, and family counseling; crisis intervention, recreation programs, and aftercare services.
-One of the goals of BCP is to reunite young people with their families or locate appropriate alternative placements.
+The Basic Center Program (BCP) was authorized in the Runaway and Homeless Youth Act and is supported by the Family and Youth Service Bureau (FYSB) within the Administration for Children and Families (ACF).
+BCP helps create and strengthen community-based programs that meet the immediate needs of runaway youth and youth experiencing homelessness under 18 years old by providing up to 21 days of shelter, food, clothing, and medical care; individual, group, and family counseling; crisis intervention, recreation programs, and aftercare services.
+One goal of BCP is to reunite young people with their families or locate appropriate alternative placements.

-Transitional Living Program (TLP)
+Transitional Living Program

-TLP was authorized in the Runaway and Homeless Youth Act and is supported by the FYSB within the ACF.
-TLP provides long-term residential services to youth experiencing homelessness between the ages of 16 and 22.
+The Transitional Living Program (TLP) was authorized in the Runaway and Homeless Youth Act and is supported by the FYSB within the ACF.
+It provides long-term residential services to youth experiencing homelessness between ages 16 and 22.
 TLP provides living arrangements for youth in host families, group homes, maternity group homes, and supervised apartments owned or rented by the program.
 In addition the program provides the following:

 • Safe, stable living accommodations

-• Basic life-skills building including consumer education, budgeting, housekeeping, food preparation, and parenting skills
+• Basic life skills building, including consumer education, budgeting, housekeeping, food preparation, and parenting skills

-• Educational opportunities, such as GED preparation, post-secondary training, and vocational education
+• Educational opportunities, such as GED preparation, postsecondary training, and vocational education

 • Job attainment services, such as career counseling and job placement